natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 35%
    :align: right

-3. We will need to select a cable to allow the computers to physically send data to each other.
-Within the **[Connections]** category we will choose the **Copper Straight-Through** cable.
+:blue:`3.
+We will need to select a cable to allow the computers to physically send data to each other.
+Within the` :red:`[Connections]` :blue:`category we will choose the` :red:`Copper Straight-Through` :blue:`cable.`

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/GG12.png
    :width: 35%